 Sector Analysis for Each Use Tourism Expenditure The tourism sector is an important part of Northern Ireland's economy, welcoming 5.3 million visitors in 2019 who spent an unprecedented £1 billion.
-In recent years, successful hosting of high profile global events on Northern Ireland has established Northern Ireland as a highly desirable destination.
+In recent years, successful hosting of high profile global events has established Northern Ireland as a highly desirable destination.
 For example, in 2019, the 148th Open at Portrush attracted 238k visitors generating in excess of £100 million of economic profit.
-The tourism industry accounted for 9% of all employee jobs in Northern Ireland in 2019, with tourism employee jobs growing by 6,000 compared with 2017.
-These figures show how well Northern Ireland tourism was performing prior to the impact of Covid-19 on the sector.
-Industry feedback also suggested a positive start to 2020, pre-covid.
-In 2019 a record breaking 3 million out of state visitors (visitors from outside NI) took an overnight trip in NI, double the number we welcomed in 2000 (1.5m), and if we look back to 1972 this figure was less than half a million.
-The closer to home markets have been performing well, with spend on ROI overnight trips in NI doubling in the last three years.
-Commercial, Retail and Restaurants The retail sector has encountered a well reported raft of challenges during 2019 and 2020.
-Although these have had a negative impact on market activity during the year, the sector remains stubbornly resilient and activity levels remain at relatively positive levels.
-Figures are not directly comparable due to changes in methodologies used to measure tourism performance.
-(Tourism NI) Office Availability of Grade A office space is limited in Bangor to target large scale occupiers and burgeoning creative industries.
+Northern Ireland tourism has shown strong financial performance and exponential growth trends.
+Latest figures from 2019 show that the tourism industry accounts for 9% of all employee jobs in NI (growing by 6,000 jobs between 2017 and 2019).
+Prior to the Covid-19 pandemic, a record breaking 3 million out-of-state visitors (from outside NI) took an overnight trip in NI, double the number welcomed in 2000 (1.5m) Industry and consumer sentiment reports indicate that Tourism in Northern Ireland is set to rebound strongly during Covid recovery as restrictions have lifted and the region remains a highly appealing visitor destination.
+Ards and North Down is well placed to capitalise on heightened demand for staycations from the domestic, NI and ROI markets in the short term, and the return of international visitors to prepandemic levels.
+Commercial, Retail and Restaurants The retail sector has encountered well reported challenges.
+Although these have had a negative impact on market activity, the sector remains stubbornly resilient and activity levels remain at relatively positive levels.
+Most recent national statistics.
+(Tourism NI) Office Availability of Grade A office space is currently limited in Bangor so there is opportunity to develop office space to target large scale occupiers and burgeoning creative industries.
 In 2019, almost 11.2 million overseas tourists visited the island of Ireland delivering revenue of almost €5.8 billion.
 (Tourism Ireland)

-Large multi-opportunity seafront site project to redevelop this prime water's edge location into a vibrant water's edge hub.
-To reinvigorate Bangor as a thriving town and premier visitor attraction in Northern Ireland.
+Large multi-opportunity seafront site project to develop this prime water's edge location into a vibrant water's edge hub.
+To reinvigorate Bangor as a thriving city and premier visitor attraction in Northern Ireland.
+Opportunity .

-39.22 acres 15.87 hectares

-Town Centre Development Opportunity

-Bangor Town Centre

-Location

-Bangor is a town in County Down, Northern Ireland.
-It is a seaside resort on the southern side of Belfast Lough located approximately 21 km/13 miles from Belfast City Centre.
+39.22 acres 15.87 hectares Town Centre Development Bangor Location Bangor is Northern Ireland's newest city.
+The seaside resort on the southern side of Belfast Lough in County Down was granted city status in June 2022 as part of Her Majesty Queen Elizabeth's Jubilee celebrations.
+The city is located approximately 21 km/13 miles from Belfast City Centre.
 Belfast International Airport is located approximately 48 km/30 miles from Bangor with Belfast City Airport 18 km/11 miles away and Belfast Port approximately 24 km/15 miles.
 The subject area is well serviced with buses and trains with Bangor bus and train station approximately 1.3km/0.8 miles from the waterfront.
 Trains run from Belfast city centre to Bangor every half hour during peak times.

-Contact: Susie McCullough +44 [0]300 013 3333 susie.mccullough@ ardsandnorthdown.gov.uk
+Contact: Susie McCullough +44 [0]300 013 3333 susie.mccullough@ ardsandnorthdown.gov.uk www.ardsandnorthdown.gov.uk/ business/bangor-regeneration/ bangor-waterfront